Enhanced Help To Buy Scheme

 Revenue can claw back refunds if:

-- you were not entitled to the refund
+- Revenue discover you were not entitled to the refund

 - you do not live in the property for a minimum of five years

-- you did not finish the process to buy the property
+- you did not complete the process of buying the property.

 Revenue can claw back refunds from the contractor if:

-- Revenue has reasonable grounds to believe that the property will not be bought by you within that two year period.
+- Revenue has reasonable grounds to believe that you will not complete the purchase of the property within two years.

-There is some flexibility around the two-year period.
-This can apply if Revenue is satisfied that the property is either:
+There is some flexibility around the two-year period if Revenue is satisfied that the property is either:

-- almost complete at the end of the two years
+- almost complete at the end of two years.

-- likely to be completed within a reasonable time period.
+- likely to be completed within a reasonable time frame.

-Once the residence is built and bought by you, you are solely responsible for meeting the conditions for the HTB refund.
-The developer is no longer responsible after this point.
+Once the residence is built and the sale is completed, you are responsible for meeting the conditions for the Help To Buy refund.